-Some people are confused about 2 specialized types of boots: work boots and hiking ones.
+Some people are confused about 2 specialized types of boots.
 That is why our article aims at providing the most concrete information about the key difference between them.

 Hope you guys enjoy it!
 And feel free to leave a comment if you still wonder about this topic.
 Now, it is also the end of our article about work boots vs hiking boots.